So, Let’s talk Copyright for a sec.

 It’s up to YOU to know enough to keep yourself and your authors safe from a huge lawsuit.

-As I said above, if you’re buying licenses from the main stock houses, you’re covered for many issues.
+As I said above, if you’re buying licenses from the main stock agencies, you’re covered for many issues.
 You can assume that things like model releases and property releases have been verified, that wall art in a living room has been cleared, or that the buildings in the skyline are acceptable.
 Though, still… human beings make mistakes, so if you see locations, products, trademarks, etc that you KNOW aren’t ok.
 They still aren’t ok just because they’re on the stock site.

 AND… it’s important to remember that not all of those smaller image sources are looking out for YOU.
 Many of them offer things that literally violate copyright 10 ways.
 It doesn’t matter if you pay for a license or using free resources, it’s still up to you to protect yourself and your clients.